Detailed course offerings (Time Schedule) are available for

 QMETH 503 Practical Methods for Data Analysis (4)

-Presentation of basic exploratory data analysis with business examples.
-Data summaries, multivariate date, time series, multiway tables.
+Basic exploratory data analysis with business examples.
+Data summaries, multivariate data, time series, multiway tables.
 Techniques include graphical display, transformation, outlier identification, cluster analysis, smoothing, regression, robustness.
-Prerequisite: B A 500 or equivalent or permission of instructor.
+Departmental credit allowed for only one of 403 and 503.
+Prerequisite: B A 500 or QMETH 500 or equivalent or permission of instructor.
 Offered: jointly with STAT 503.

 QMETH 520 Managerial Applications of Regression Models (4)